GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 01a/1-2a Random Toolkit Module Interface/README.md

 This sub-chapter shows several ways to modularize code into separate "one task only" functions.

+There is also a very brief primer on using C++20's modules.

+1. console mode using C++20's modules
+2. **a simple toolkit for using the C++ <random> library written as a C++20 module interface file.** *<----- this example*
-1. minimal WinAPI single file used as a template for modularizing.
+3. minimal WinAPI single file used as a template for modularizing.
-2. first version of modular WinAPI code.
+4. first version of modular WinAPI code.
-3. second version of modular WinAPI code split into multiple files.
+5. second version of modular WinAPI code split into multiple files.
-4. third version of modular WinAPI code further split into multiple files.
+6. third version of modular WinAPI code further split into multiple files.
-5. fourth version of modular WinAPI code, creating functions to process WM_ messages.
+7. fourth version of modular WinAPI code, creating functions to process WM_ messages.
-6. rewriting #5 to allow for idle-time processing.
+8. rewriting #7 to allow for idle-time processing.
-7. **a simple toolkit for using the C++ <random> library written as a C++20 module interface file.** *<----- this example*

 This example uses a header only toolkit to make it easier to use the C++ random engine features, using a module interface file.